 I met with her in January of this year to choose colours, finishes and discuss the overall look and feel of the refreshed kitchen.
 We also refreshed her dining room, living room, entry and gave the family room a complete makeover.

-So what do you choose so that your house stands the test of time?
-Here are my top 3 tips:
+So what do you choose so that your house stands the test of time and won’t go out of style – whenever you decide to sell it?

-White or a colour is way more timeless than the current trendy neutral.
+White or a colour is way more timeless than the current trendy neutral (i.e. black in the black trend, gray in the gray trend, brown in the brown trend… you get the idea).

 The kitchen is one of my favourite rooms now!
 Deborah already had the blue and white china so I was very happy when I found the little blue and white lamp for the corner of one side of the kitchen.

 The farmhouse sink was technically too white in the glazed kitchen but now it was perfect for the off-white kitchen.
-The cabinets are SW Snowbound and the countertops are Caesarstone Frosty Carrina.
+The cabinets are Sherwin Williams Snowbound and the countertops are Caesarstone Frosty Carrina.

 She already had a wood stained island, so we repeated the same medium brown wood stain for her upper shelves.
 You can see that her microwave was moved to the lowers here.